 Stay in touch

-Keep your contact details (particularly email addresses) up to date in the Child Care Subsidy System so you don’t miss important information.
+Update your contact details (particularly email addresses) in the Child Care Subsidy System so you don’t miss important information.
 Do this via the Provider Entry Point or through your third-party software.

 You can also subscribe to communications from the Department of Education, Skills and Employment.